 4. Possess the following common body of knowledge from prerequisite courses (with grades of C or better) or approved work related experience in:

-- Business Law •
+- Business Law

 - Microeconomics or Macroeconomics

-- Principles of Accounting I and II •
+- Principles of Accounting I and II

-- Statistics or Quantitative Analysis
+- Statistics

-- Computer Spreadsheets and Word Processing •
+- Computer Spreadsheets and Word Processing

 5. Interview with the Director of the MBA program.

 Applicants to the program will be considered according to the following classifications: